 - During menstruation our hormones are all over the place and we already feel like falling apart.
 So it is adviced to eat easily digestible food.

-- Warm food with spices that enhance digestion and ghee is ideal.
+- Warm food with spices that enhance digestion is ideal.
 Caffeine & meat should be avoided.